How to Paint Windows for the Holidays:

 -

 Sketch/ Gather Inspiration For Your Design: Start by sketching your design on paper to visualize how it will look on your windows.
 It would be just something real quick to help you with layout, and then you can reference other imagery while you work.
-You could consider more classic holiday motifs like snowflakes, ornaments, or festive landscape.
+You could consider more classic holiday imagery like snowflakes, ornaments, or festive landscape.
 You could also choose to paint some of the iconic holiday characters around this time of year- I have loved painting My favorite imagery has been painting a winter village.
 It's festive yet not specifically Christmas.
 I recently painted the windows at my local library and opted to paint a woodland creatures winter scene, as they had expressed they would like the leave the windows up throughout the winter, not just December.
 Here is a step by step tutorial for painting your own winter burrow scene from a recent blog post.
 You can find a link to my drawing guide for winter village drawing guide here, as well as my woodland creatures guide here.

 -